-- 1) Attending IEP meetings. - 2) Developing work opportunities by working with local workforce development boards, one-stop centers, and employers. - 3) Coordinating with schools to ensure the provision of Pre-ETS. - 4) Attending person-centered planning meetings for consumers receiving services under title XIX of the Social Security Act (when invited).
+- local one-stop meetings and coordinate with employers to develop programs and activities for students with disabilities. - 3) Coordinating with schools to ensure the provision of Pre-ETS37. - 4) Attending person-centered planning meetings for individuals receiving services under title XIX of the Social Security Act: DVI designates staff to attend any meetings for a student who is blind or has low vision.

-9.6 Nine Authorized Services
+9.7 Nine Authorized Activities

-Funds available and remaining after the provision of the required activities may be used to improve the transition of students with disabilities from secondary to postsecondary education or an employment outcome.
-DVI reviews expenditures on the five required Pre-ETS and associated staff salary dollars.
-Any funds remaining out of the 15% allotment are allocated towards authorized services.
+Fiscal Forecasting38 is the process for determining the amount of reserve funds DVI has available to move from the five required Pre-ETS to authorized activities.
+Funds remaining after the provision of the required activities may be used to improve the transition of students with disabilities from secondary to postsecondary education or an employment outcome.
+DVI Administrators review expenditures on the five required Pre-ETS and associated DVI staff salary dollars.
+Any funds remaining out of the 15% allotment are allocated towards the following authorized services: